If you want loved ones to remember you fondly, tackle your estate-planning tasks. Your heirs will thank you for not leaving a legal mess to sort out.

 “You can use your living will to say as much or as little as you wish about the kind of health care you want to receive,” says legal site Nolo in a detailed article.

 In some states, the living will and health care power of attorney forms are combined in one “advance directive” form.

 These decisions require discussion and weighing of values and wishes.
 The American Bar Association has a free toolkit for health care advance planning.

 States differ in their requirements.
 Obtain forms and instructions that are valid in your state.

 6. Provision for digital assets

-Decide what to do with your digital assets, including your computer hard drive, digital photos, information stored in the cloud, and online accounts like Facebook, Yahoo, Google and Twitter.
+Decide what to do with your digital assets, including your computer hard drive, digital photos, information stored in the cloud, and online accounts such as Facebook, Yahoo, Google and Twitter.
 Be sure to include a list of your passwords.

-“What Happens to Your Data When You Die” explains how to make these decisions.
+“What Happens to Your Email and Social Media After You Die?” explains how to make these decisions.